Components of an Alternative Breaks

 Reflection: During the alternative break, participants are encouraged to reflect upon the experience they are having, synthesizing the direct service, education, and community interaction components.
 Time is set aside for this to take place both individually and as a group.

-Reorientation: Upon return to campus, participants transfer the lessons learned on break by identifying local organizations for continued education or service, sharing their experience to raise awareness of social issues, and by organizing or joining other small groups to take action on local issues through direct service, advocacy, and/or philanthropy.
+Reorientation: Upon return to campus, participants transfer the lessons learned on break by identifying local organizations for continued education or service, sharing their experience, and by organizing or joining other small groups to support addressing the issue on a local scale.